skghprofile/Microsoft-Azure-SIEM-Project/chapters/Chapter4_ConnectingToVM.md

 ![Screenshot of Remote Desktop Connection Program](https://raw.githubusercontent.com/skghprofile/Microsoft-Azure-SIEM-Project/main/images/c4-img2.PNG)

-3. In the **Remote Desktop Connection** program I entered the IP from before (20.55.107.156) in the Computer field and used the username I created earlier (SteveVMAdmin) and clicked **Connect**
+3. In the **Remote Desktop Connection** program, I entered the IP from before (20.55.107.156) in the Computer field, used the username I created earlier (SteveVMAdmin), and clicked **Connect**.

 ![Screenshot of Remote Desktop Connection Program](https://raw.githubusercontent.com/skghprofile/Microsoft-Azure-SIEM-Project/main/images/c4-img3.PNG)

 4. Now that I'm in the virtual machine, there is one thing I want to change to make the machine more discoverable for attackers.
-I already changed the firewall options through Azure but I also want to disable the firewall on the endpoint machine.
-To do this I opened the **Firewall & network protection** program that can be easily found through Windows search in the bottom left of the Desktop.
+I already changed the firewall options through Azure, but I also want to turn off the firewall on the endpoint machine.
+To do this, I opened the **Firewall & network protection** program that can be easily found through Windows search on the bottom left of the desktop.

 ![Screenshot of Windows Security Program in VM](https://raw.githubusercontent.com/skghprofile/Microsoft-Azure-SIEM-Project/main/images/c4-img4.PNG)

 5. On the **Firewall & network protection** page of the **Windows Security** application, I turned off the firewall for the **Domain network, Private network, and Public network**.
-- Again, turning off the firewall is a very bad practice and can lead to compromise of the machine or the organization that it is connected to.
+- Again, turning off the firewall is an awful thing to do and can lead to compromise of the machine or the organization that it is connected to.

 ![Screenshot of Windows Security Program in VM](https://raw.githubusercontent.com/skghprofile/Microsoft-Azure-SIEM-Project/main/images/c4-img5.PNG)